HazemAbuelanin/omni-link-husky/README.md

 To get started with the omnilink bridge:

+Phase 1: Environment Setup (The Backend)

+This phase establishes the local server and the necessary communication protocols.

+1. Start the Husky Fleet Simulator (Flask API)

+    Navigate to the root directory of the repository (omni-link-husky-fleet/).

+    Run the simulator:
+    Bash

+    python husky_fleet.py

+    (Terminal 1): This terminal must remain open.
+The Flask API runs on http://127.0.0.1:5000 and defaults to controlling husky_0.

-1-Configure and Start the MQTT Broker (Mosquitto)
+2. Configure and Start the MQTT Broker (Mosquitto)

 The OmniLink Agent UI requires the WebSockets protocol on port 9001.
-Standard Mosquitto defaults to TCP on port 1883, which causes connection failures.

     Stop the Default Service: Ensure no background instance is blocking the port.
     Bash